daebreaker/Snaz/README.md

 This is from running in Admin mode, normal run does likewise when last I checked.
 And this is on latest master build (1.12.6.0) with no specialized features activated (up to and including Spotify) so I'm at a complete loss.

 As a reminder, this isn't a proposed document change per se (that's all you) but I was simply at a loss for giving you the heads up.
-Fingers crossed on this - this is starting to get even more annoying by the day (even unload/reinstall/update has been a complete waste!)
-You are free to decline this request version once delivered - I only did this so I could explain what's going on here.
+Fingers crossed this crosses over - this is really starting to get annoying because it obviously bricks the Snaz install (even unload/reinstall/update has been a complete waste!)
+You are free to decline this request version once delivered - I only did this so I could explain what I'm dealing with.

 # END ISSUE REPORT